hoangbv15/local_ai_ppt_presenter/README.md

 ## TTS Engine
 This uses [CoquiAI's XTTS2](https://github.com/coqui-ai/TTS) to generate speech.

 The default XTTS2 model has a bug where it hallucinates random speech if the text is short.
 This is not something I can fix.
+A trick to avoid this is combining short sentences together with commas.

 However, the speech generation logic is encapsulated in an engine class and can be swapped for other implementations easily.